Network: Where Conservation Meets Capital

 The Conservation Finance Network (CFN) advances land and resource conservation by expanding the use of innovative and effective funding and financing strategies.
 We support a growing network of public, private and nonprofit professionals through practitioner convenings, intensive trainings, and information dissemination to increase the financial resources deployed for conservation.

-We are a diverse network of individuals and organizations from across the private sector, foundations, public agencies, conservation groups, and academic institutions.
+We are a diverse network of individuals and organizations from across the private sector, charitable foundations, public agencies, conservation groups, and academic institutions.

 Our web presence is produced in partnership with Yale Center for Business and the Environment.
 This web presence is a leading resource for practitioners, investors, conservationists, students and others.
 Our work draws from a start in and focus on the United States and touches on international approaches.
 We use a solutions journalism approach to produce original content and curate the work of other organizations.
 We create news, research, policy, training and convenings related to conservation finance.
 We cover all the world’s ecosystems including forests, agriculture, oceans, cities and rivers.